emarsden/dash-mpd-cli/doc/src/container.md

 available as a container, which is probably the easiest and safest way to run it.
-The container is packaged with a minimal Alpine Linux installation and can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS).
+The container is packaged with a minimal Alpine Linux installation and can be run on any host that can run Linux/AMD64 containers (using [Podman](https://podman.io/) or [Docker](https://www.docker.com/) on Linux, Microsoft Windows and MacOS, possibly your NAS device).
 It’s available in the GitHub Container Registry ghcr.io and automatically built from the sources using GitHub’s useful continuous integration services.

 What are the advantages of running in a container, instead of natively on your machine?